“…he will turn the hearts of the parents to their children,

 The real question is, what do you need to do so that when your kids require discipline, and are tempted to “leave”, they’ll ultimately want to run to you, then through you right to God?

 We have found an answer.
 Over the past 30 years God has shown us a simple but profound approach for parenting in a way that influences kids toward God’s purposes.
 As we’ve taught parents these principles we’ve seen dramatic transformations in families’ lives.
-And we’ve captured the most potent of those principles in an a book called Discipline that Connects.
-We think that this is so important that we’re giving it away!
+And we’ve captured the most potent of those principles in our book: Discipline that Connects with Your Child’s Heart.

-To get this free book, simply click below.
-Then, soak in this little book.
+When you purchase this little book, soak it in.
 Embrace the principles.
 Share this with your friends and family.
 Join the community of parents who are being transformed by the “Discipline that Connects” approach to parenting.

 Our kids need this, and our world needs them.